The heat equation for the Dirichlet fractional Laplacian with negative potentials: Existence and blow-up of nonnegative solutions: Blow-up of nonnegative solutions

 Hence, integrating between $t_{1}$ and $t_{2}$ we achieve,

 On the other hand using Lemma \ref{domination} together with Jensen's inequality we achieve

-Finally, we pass to the limit and use monotone convergence theorem to obtain inequality (\ref{log-sol}), which finishes the proof. \end{proof} On the light of Theorem \ref{suffi} we together with Theorem \ref{Log-Sol}, we get a necessary and sufficient condition for the existence of a nonnegative exponentially bounded global solution.\\ Let us mention that the following proposition was also proved in \cite[Theorem 4.2]{keller-lenz}, in a more general context, however with a different proof. \begin{prop} The heat equation (\ref{heat1}) has a nonnegative exponentially bounded global solution if and only if $\lam_0^V>-\infty$. \end{prop} \begin{proof} We have already established the sufficiency part in Theorem \ref{suffi}.\\ Conversely, assume that equation (\ref{heat1}) has a nonnegative solution $u$ such that
+Finally, we pass to the limit and use monotone convergence theorem to obtain inequality (\ref{log-sol}), which finishes the proof. \end{proof} On the light of Theorem \ref{suffi} together with Theorem \ref{Log-Sol}, we get a necessary and sufficient condition for the existence of a nonnegative exponentially bounded global solution, i.e. a nonnegative global solution such that there is $C>0,\ \omega\in\R$ with

+Let us mention that the following proposition was also proved in \cite[Theorem 4.2]{keller-lenz}, in a more general context, however with a different proof. \begin{prop} The heat equation (\ref{heat1}) has a nonnegative exponentially bounded global solution if and only if $\lam_0^V>-\infty$. \end{prop} \begin{proof} We have already established the sufficiency part in Theorem \ref{suffi}.\\ Conversely, assume that equation (\ref{heat1}) has a nonnegative solution $u$ such that

 Choosing in Theorem \ref{Log-Sol} $t_2=t>t_1=1$, $\Phi\in C_c^\infty(\Om)$ with $\int \Phi^2\,dx=1$ and apply Jensen's inequality leads to